hairmare/rabe-zabbix/CONTRIBUTING.md

   Threshold Sensors` template.

 ### SNMP specific conventions

+🚧 Refactor underway!
+These conventions were written with Zabbix 3.0 in mind. 🚧

 * Name SNMP templates according to `Template SNMPv<SNMP-VERSION> <NAME>`, for example `Template SNMPv2 Bridge`